Celebrating Innovative Initiatives that Bring Local Foods to Illinois Communities

 Friday, December 2nd

-Thursday, January 19th at the Routes 2 Farm Food and Farm Convening at the Starved Rock Convention Center.
-Stay tuned for more details.
+Thursday, January 19th at the Routes 2 Farm Emerging Challenges for Direct-Market Farms Convening at the Starved Rock Convention Center.

 Farm to School